AlessandroBompadre/lightdm-kde-greeter/README.md

-This git lightdm-kde-greeter is thinked to better fit with  Potenza iconset
+This lightdm-kde-greeter is thinked to better fit with  Potenza iconset

 HOW TO INSTALL: